San José State University

 We agree to:

-Mutual respect, which means that we recognize and value that we bring different skills, experiences, and qualities to our course, and we act with regard for how our behavior affects others.
+Mutual respect, which means that we recognize and value that we bring different skills, experiences, qualities, and identities to our course, and we act with regard for how our behavior affects others.
 As much as we can, we recognize and accommodate individual constraints that impact our work.
 Some ways we will show mutual respect include:

 We understand that we have multiple obligations and limited time.
 Our meetings will start promptly at times convenient for both of us.